synogen/pcbsharmonymods/Order Templates/readme.txt

 ## Installation
 Extract the mod folder in the archive to <PCBS folder>\Mods

-## Install
-1. Extract everything in the archive to the main directory of PC Building Simulator, overwrite if necessary

 ## Compatibility
 Should work with all other mods as long as the PCBS modloader is installed.
 You should use a clean Assembly-CSharp-firstpass.dll with only the modloader installed.
 Code changes in future versions of PC Building Simulator may break the mod.